-Item Sch Coverage Notes and instructions for compilation (ii) Cash credits, overdrafts and loans repayable on demand All loans repayable on demand and short-term loans with original maturity up to one year shall be classified under 'Cash credits, overdrafts and loans repayable on demand'.
-Outstanding balances on credit cards shall be included under this category.
-Other balances pertaining to credit operations, even if they are dues from other banks / organisations shall be shown as part of advances.
-However, where such dues are in the nature of fee, or other revenue receivable the same may be shown as Other Assets. (iii) Term loans A 'Term Loan' is a loan which has a specified maturity and is payable in instalments or in bullet form.
-All Term Loans with maturity in excess of one year shall be classified under this category (i.e., A(iii)) whereas as explained above short term loans with original maturity up to one year shall be categorised as loans repayable on demand.
-B.(i) Secured by tangible assets All advances or part of advances including advances against book debts which are secured by tangible assets shall be shown here.
-The item will include secured advances both in and outside India.
-The bank shall specify that advances secured by tangible assets includes advances against book debts.
+Item Sch Coverage Notes and instructions for compilation (iii) repayable on demand Term loans from time to time, shall be included here.
+All loans to bank's own staff in terms of the licensing conditions and extant operating guidelines for payment banks, as amended from time to time, repayable on demand and short-term loans with original maturity up to one year shall be classified under 'Cash credits, overdrafts and loans repayable on demand'.
+A 'Term Loan' is a loan which has a specified maturity and is payable in instalments or in bullet form.
+All Term Loans with maturity in excess of one year shall be classified under this category (i.e., A(iii)) whereas, as explained above short term loans with original maturity up to one year shall be categorised as loans repayable on demand.
+B.(i) Secured by tangible assets All advances or part of advances which are secured by tangible assets shall be shown here. (ii) Covered by Bank / Government Guarantee - (iii) Unsecured Total of 'A' should tally with total of 'B'.
+C. (I) (i) Advances in India Notes: